good-live/DailyCredits/README.md

 You can add as much days as you want. **Important** The days are evaluated by their position in the config.
 Not by their name!
 (See the exampel)

 ## Database
-You'll need to add a 'dailycredits' entry to you database.cfg.
+You'll need to add a 'dailycredits' entry to your database.cfg.
 The tables will be created automaticly.